fabyr/cursor-imager-di/README.md

 ### Windows installation
 **Notes:**
 - Not a lot of testing could be done on Windows to ensure proper functionality in games yet.
-- Windows Defender often flags the package `bindglobal` as a Keylogger-Virus, because that's exactly what it does: Monitors your keyboard to check whether or not the Hotkey was pressed.
-In this case you might have to add a defender exclusion to the folder.
 - In the current state the cursor movement is very slow.
 Due to my limited ability to test on windows there probably won't be a fix for this soon.
 Help is appreciated though (:

 Download this repository and extract it to a folder.